peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 A Client requesting a nonce to a server uses an HTTP GET request to the server's nonce endpoint.
 The server providing a nonce to a Client responds with a JSON object [RFC7159] containing the nonce.

-Below is a non normative example of the HTTP Request made by a Client to the nonce endpoint provided by a server.
+Below is a non normative example of the HTTP Request made by a Client to the nonce endpoint.

 ~~~~ http
 GET /nonce HTTP/1.1
 Host: server.example.com
 ~~~~

 The server responds with a JSON object containing the nonce.
 The response MUST use the HTTP Header Content-Type value set to `application/json` and MUST provide a JSON object containing the member `nonce`.
-Below is a non-normative example of the response given by a server that provides the nonce.
+Below is a non-normative example of the response given by a server:

 ~~~~ http
 HTTP/1.1 200 OK